s00d/switchshuttle/README.md

 The configuration is stored in JSON files located in the user's configuration directory.
 The default path is `~/.config/switch-shuttle/` on Linux and macOS, and `C:\Users\<Username>\AppData\Roaming\switch-shuttle\` on Windows.
 You can store multiple configuration files in this directory, each representing a different set of commands and settings.

-**Note:** It is recommended to give unique names to all commands to ensure all functionalities work correctly.

 Here is an example of a configuration file:

 ```json